inezpereira/spmStructsAndObjects/NMM_CMC_NMDA.md

 ├─── A                              # extrinsic connections for AMPA (forward {1} and backward {2} connections between sources, row: to, col: from)
 ├─── AN                             # extrinsic connections for NMDA (same shape as A) ├─── C                              # subcortical input ├─── H                              # intrinsic connectivity.
 Unused?
+Synaptic densities?
-├─── R                              # onset and dispersion.
+├─── R                              # onset and dispersion
 ├─── D                              # delays (unused)
 ├─── Lpos                           # ROIs (unused)
 ├─── L                              # leadfield